NVIDIA/cuda-quantum/Building.md

 export PYTHONPATH="${CUDAQ_INSTALL_PREFIX}:${PYTHONPATH}"
 ```

-Our development container comes with a prebuilt version of LLVM which is used to
+Our development container comes with a pre-built version of LLVM which is used to
 build CUDA Quantum.
 If you are working outside our container, please see the
 instructions for [building CUDA Quantum with a custom LLVM
 version](#building-cuda-quantum-with-a-custom-llvm-version).